by West Coast Dental

 According to the American Dental Association (ADA), The U.S. Department of Health and Human Services believes that interdental cleaners, like floss “are an essential part of oral care.”
 This is because flossing removes plaque and food debris that your toothbrush just can’t reach.
 Dentists recommend you floss at least once each day using traditional floss or an alternative like an interdental brush or water flosser to help improve your gum health.

 Brush Your Teeth Twice Each Day

-Most people already know that they should brush their teeth at least twice each day.
+Most people already know that brushing their teeth twice each day is a must.
 Nevertheless, it’s crucial not to cut corners.
-Dentists recommend you brush for at least two minutes each time, working your way methodically across the teeth.
-Don’t forget your tongue which can harbor bacteria and cause bad breath, too.
-Use a fluoride toothpaste and a small toothbrush with soft bristles since firm bristles can actually damage your gums.
+Dentists recommend you should be brushing for at least two minutes each time, working your way methodically across the teeth.
+Don’t forget your tongue which can harbor harmful bacteria and cause bad breath, too.
+Use fluoride toothpaste and a small toothbrush with soft bristles since firm bristles can actually damage your gums.

 Drink Plenty of Water

 Water is the best thing that you can drink if you want to maintain a healthy mouth and fantastic smile.
-Drinking water can help flush away food debris that could otherwise cause plaque to form.
+Drinking water can help flush away food debris that could otherwise cause plaque to form and other gum problems.
 Swap soft and caffeinated drinks for water where possible, and always have still water [not sparkling water] with your snacks and meals.

-The Centers for Disease Control and Prevention state, “Smoking is an important cause of severe gum disease in the United States.”
-In fact, smokers have twice the risk for gum disease compared with a non-smoker.
+The Centers for Disease Control and Prevention (CDC) state, “Smoking is an important cause of severe gum disease in the United States.”
+In fact, smokers have twice the risk for severe gum disease compared with a non-smoker.
 This is because smoking weakens your body’s immune system making it harder to fight off a gum infection.
 Smoking also inhibits blood flow which makes it harder for damaged gums to heal.
-If you smoke, it is recommended that you quit today to immediately start improving the long-term health of your gums.
+If you smoke, it is recommended that you quit today to immediately start improving long-term oral health.